How To Use MACD

 Millions of traders use the MACD indicator to time their entrance and exit points.
-It’s a favorite among swing traders because it signals when a stock is about to shift trends.
+It’s a favorite among swing traders because it signals when a stock like those is about to shift trends.
 MACD charts may look complicated, but it’s essentially two lines.
 When one line crosses over the other, it’s called a signal.
 Depending on which line crosses which, it’s either a ‘buy’ or a ‘sell’ signal.

-How To Read MACD
+How To Read the Chart

 MACD inputs vary depending on personal preference, but the fundamentals stay the same.
 A MACD chart includes three major pieces: Histogram, MACD Line, and Signal Line.